Nolan Arenado: 2023

-On October 29, 2022, Arenado informed the Cardinals that he would again not opt out of his contract, ensuring he will remain in St. Louis through the 2027 season.
+On October 29, 2022, Arenado informed the Cardinals that he would again not opt out of his contract, ensuring he will remain under contract with St. Louis through the 2027 season.
 On April 8, 2023, Arenado hit his 300th career home run against Brewers pitcher Eric Lauer.
 He was named an All-Star for the eighth time and finished the season with a .266 average, 26 home runs, and 93 RBI.

 2024

 Arenado played in 152 games in 2024, though his season was marred by various injuries.
 His power production declined, as he finished with 16 home runs, his fewest in a full season since his rookie year.
 He did not make the All-Star Game for the first time since 2014, though he still finished with a .272 average.

 2025

 Arenaldo swings away against Toronto.
 2025.

-Arenado hit his 350th career home run against the Chicago White Sox off White Sox pitcher Mike Vasil in the second game of a doubleheader.
+On June 19, 2025, Arenado hit his 350th career home run against the Chicago White Sox off White Sox pitcher Mike Vasil in the second game of a doubleheader.
 He became the sixth active player to reach 350 home runs and become the 7th player to hit 350 home runs while also earning at least 10 Gold Gloves, joining Johnny Bench, Mike Schmidt, Willie Mays, Ken Griffey Jr., Andruw Jones, and Al Kaline.
+Arenado made 107 total appearances for St. Louis during the regular season, slashing .237/.289/.377 with 12 home runs and 52 RBI.